openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 Congratulations, you've finished the installation!

-.. _intall additional components:
+.. _intall additional components brew:

 @endsphinxdirective

 ## (Optional) Installing Additional Components

+@sphinxdirective

 OpenVINO Development Tools is a set of utilities for working with OpenVINO and OpenVINO models.
 It provides tools like Model Optimizer, Benchmark Tool, Post-Training Optimization Tool, and Open Model Zoo Downloader.
-If you install OpenVINO Runtime using archive files, OpenVINO Development Tools must be installed separately.
+If you installed OpenVINO Runtime using Homebrew, OpenVINO Development Tools must be installed separately.

-See the [Install OpenVINO Development Tools](installing-model-dev-tools.md) page for step-by-step installation instructions.
+See **For C++ Developers** section on the :doc:`Install OpenVINO Development Tools <openvino_docs_install_guides_install_dev_tools>` page for instructions.

 OpenCV is necessary to run demos from Open Model Zoo (OMZ).
 Some OpenVINO samples can also extend their capabilities when compiled with OpenCV as a dependency.
-To install OpenCV for OpenVINO, see the [instructions on GitHub](https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO).
+To install OpenCV for OpenVINO, see the `instructions on GitHub <https://github.com/opencv/opencv/wiki/BuildOpenCV4OpenVINO>`_.

+@endsphinxdirective

 ## Uninstalling OpenVINO